 Fund (MTF) - The Multimodal Transportation Fund Program provides financial assistance in the form of grants for improvement to transportation assets in order to enhance communities, pedestrian safety and transit revitalization.
-The program is jointly administered by DCED and PennDOT under the direction of the Commonwealth Financing Authority (CFA).
+The Program is administered under the direction of the Commonwealth Financing Authority (CFA).